Google Play Music: Sunsetting (2018–2020)

 In May 2018, YouTube announced a new version of the YouTube Music service, including a web-based desktop player and redesigned mobile app, more dynamic recommendations based on various factors, and use of Google artificial intelligence technology to search songs based on lyrics and descriptions.
 YouTube Music was provided to Google Play Music users as part of the YouTube Premium offering.

 In June 2018, Google announced that YouTube Red would be replaced by YouTube Premium along with YouTube Music.
 As a result, users subscribed to Google Play Music in the United States, Australia, New Zealand and Mexico are now given access to YouTube Premium—which includes YouTube Music Premium.
 Users outside of those four countries are still required to pay the regular YouTube Premium price to access Premium features, but are given free access to YouTube Music Premium.

 In June 2018, Google announced plans to shut down Play Music and offer subscribers to migrate to YouTube Music.
 Since May 2020, users are able to move their music collections, personal taste preferences and playlists to YouTube Music and their podcast history, subscriptions to Google Podcasts.

 In August 2020, Google announced a detailed shutdown timeline starting in late August and ending with complete data deletion in December.
-Since late August the Music Manager no longer supports uploading or downloading music.
-Since September, Google Play Music is no longer available in New Zealand and South Africa, and since October, music streaming started shutting down for some users internationally on the web and the app.
-The music store was made unavailable in October 2020.
-All usage of the service was discontinued in December 2020 and was replaced by YouTube Music and Google Podcasts.
+By late August the Music Manager no longer supported uploading or downloading music.
+By September, Google Play Music was no longer available in New Zealand and South Africa, and by October, music streaming started shutting down for some users internationally on the web and the app.
+The music store was made unavailable in October 2020 and finally all usage of the service was discontinued in December 2020 and was replaced by YouTube Music and (now defunct) Google Podcasts.